wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/vuln-detector.rst

 | **Allowed values**   | yes, no   |
 +----------------------+-----------+

+.. _vuln_det_ignore_time:

 ignore_time
 ^^^^^^^^^^^^

 Time during which vulnerabilities that have already been alerted will be ignored.
-When this time hasn't passed yet, only partial scans will be performed.
+When this time hasn't passed yet, only :ref:`partial scans <vuln_det_scan_types>` will be performed.

 +----------------------+------------------------------------------------------------------------------------------------------------------------------------+
 | **Default value**    | 6 hours                                                                                                                            |